Cell migration: Polarity in migrating cells

 Although microtubules have been known to influence cell migration for many years, the mechanism by which they do so has remained controversial.
 On a planar surface, microtubules are not needed for the movement, but they are required to provide directionality to cell movement and efficient protrusion of the leading edge.
 When present, microtubules retard cell movement when their dynamics are suppressed by drug treatment or by tubulin mutations.

+Different modes of migration in human cells (mesenchymal, amoeboidal) exhibit opposite orientation of MTOC and nucleus.
+Mesenchymal migration uses various methods to degrade the surrounding ECM and create a path, it positions its nucleus in the rear, behind the MTOC.
+Inversely, amoeboid migration is non-destructive and places the nucleus in the front, using it as a mechanical gauge to find the path of least resistance, since the nucleus is usually the largest structure in the cell.

+Organelle positioning and morphology also contribute to front–rear polarity and directional movement.
+Motile cells actively move and anchor organelles (for example mitochondria, lysosomes and the Golgi apparatus) using cytoskeletal forces to support local metabolism, secretion and signalling.
+The endoplasmic reticulum (ER), a continuous network connected to the nuclear envelope and cytoskeleton, can undergo large-scale reorganization in response to tissue geometry, influencing epithelial migration modes; polarized ER architecture has also been linked to directional migration.

 Inverse problems in the context of cell motility

 An area of research called inverse problems in cell motility has been established.

 This approach is based on the idea that behavioral or shape changes of a cell bear information about the underlying mechanisms that generate these changes.
 Reading cell motion, namely, understanding the underlying biophysical and mechanochemical processes, is of paramount importance.
 The mathematical models developed in these works determine some physical features and material properties of the cells locally through analysis of live cell image sequences and uses this information to make further inferences about the molecular structures, dynamics, and processes within the cells, such as the actin network, microdomains, chemotaxis, adhesion, and retrograde flow.